zkSNARK/reddit-auto-reply/README.md

 Reddit auto reply and auto downvote.

-A script which recurrsively replies to (and downvotes) comments by a particular author in a particular post.
+A script which recurrsively walks over a specific post and automatically replies to (and downvotes) comments by a particular author.

 Have you ever attempted to have a regular decent conversation on reddit like any normal human being would, only to be confronted by